the-teachingRSE-project/competencies/summarised_competencies.md

 support unit staff and academics of different fields and all career stages.
 This situation yields a specific set of challenges RSEs should be aware of to consciously make ethically sound judgement calls.
-We list some example areas that highlight present-day challenges.
+Below we list some example areas that highlight present-day challenges.

 ## Current challenges